 The main components of SQL plan management are as follows:

 This component is the process of adding new plans to existing SQL plan baselines, either manually or automatically.
-See "Plan Evolution".
+In the typical use case, the database accepts a plan into the plan baseline only after verifying that the plan performs well.

 SQL plan baselines cannot help when an event has caused irreversible execution plan changes, such as dropping an index.